dmccreary/stem-robots/docs/about.md

 ![](./img/4-wheeler.jpg)

-Yes, kids love color and motion.
+Yes, kids love color and motion!
+Robot classes were usually the first classes to get full.
-We were frustrated by the closed [Finch Robots](https://datadictionary.blogspot.com/2014/11/robot-kits-for-coderdojo-labs.html) that were unreliable and had no way to extend motors and sensors.
+However, we were frustrated by the closed [Finch Robots](https://datadictionary.blogspot.com/2014/11/robot-kits-for-coderdojo-labs.html) and [here](https://store.birdbraintechnologies.com/collections/finch-robot/products/finch-robot-rohs-compliant) that were unreliable and had no way to extend motors and sensors.
 So we thought about building our own robot.